This is how UK media covers Britain’s Covid-19 response & that is how it covers Russia’s (is this FAIR journalism?)

 Russia’s aid mission to virus-stricken Italy saw planeloads of military medics and disease specialists depart for the Mediterranean country last month, bringing with them mobile laboratories and crates of medical supplies.
 Shipments of gear have also been sent to the US and the Balkans.

-Listening to the British media, you’d think Putin had delivered a fresh plague upon the West.
+To the British media, Putin had delivered a fresh plague upon the West.
 The Times described the shipments as “Viruspolitik,” or a cunning attempt by Russia to “exploit dithering in western Europe.”

 “What does ‘from Russia with love’ really mean?” the BBC asked, casting doubt on the Russian operation without ever actually answering that question.